SixStarCoder/first-Webpage/README.md

 # first-Webpage
-This is my first attempt at a webpage for my studio
+This is my first attempt at a webpage for my studio using HTML and CSS!